-In lazy summer days, I would ride my bike to the old local library and spend hours seeking out all kinds of stories to bring home in my backpack.
-I would hoard them and devour them tucked away in my room, reading well into the night (and sometimes the early hours of the morning).
+In lazy summer days, I would ride my bike to the local library and spend hours seeking out all kinds of stories to bring home in my backpack.
+I would hoard and devour them tucked away in my room, reading well into the night (and sometimes the early hours of the morning).

-I would bring home 10-12 books at a time and feast on the diversity of the characters, the themes, and the imagery, only to return the next week to the library wanting more.
+I would bring home 10-12 books at a time and feast on the diversity of the characters, the themes, and the imagery, only to return to the library the next week wanting more.

 Over time, I began to realize that stories were intricately woven into me in ways I couldn’t even begin to fathom.

 Not so long ago, I was planning a weekend retreat with friends.
 In a vulnerable moment, the hostess was graciously sharing her hidden fear that she would make a not-so-great hostess.
 I realized in that moment something magical about stories.

 Isn’t that what great stories are made of, after all?
 No GOOD story is built on perfection, with perfect people in perfect settings in perfect situations with all happily ever afters.
 The best stories always have bad guys and foiled plans and obstacles and trials and difficulties.